 Getting started with gossiped ring

-This short guide shows how to start Cortex in single-binary mode with memberlist-based ring.
-To reduce number of required dependencies in this guide, it will use blocks storage with no shipping to external stores.
-Storage engine and external storage configuration are not dependent on the ring configuration.
+This short guide shows how to start Cortex in single-binary mode with a memberlist-based ring.
+To reduce the number of required dependencies in this guide, it will use blocks storage with no shipping to external stores.
+The storage engine and external storage configuration are not dependent on the ring configuration.

 Single-binary, two Cortex instances